Quantum-Accelerators/quacc/docs/user/wflow_overview.md

     - FireWorks can have a steep learning curve due to its many configuration options
     - The reliance on MongoDB can be challenging for new users and certain HPC environments
     - New features are not currently planned

-=== "Parsl"

-    [Parsl](https://github.com/Parsl/parsl) is a workflow management solution out of Argonne National Laboratory, the University of Chicago, and the University of Illinois.
-It is well-adapted for running on virtually any HPC environment with a job scheduler.

-    Pros:

-    - Extremely configurable for virtually any HPC environment
-    - Relatively simple to define the workflows
-    - Active community, particularly across academia
-    - Well-suited for [pilot jobs](https://en.wikipedia.org/wiki/Pilot_job) and has near-ideal scaling performance
-    - Thorough documentation
-    - Does not rely on maintaining a centralized server of any kind

-    Cons:

-    - Defining the right configuration options for your desired HPC setup can be an initial hurdle
-    - Monitoring job progress is more challenging and less detailed than other solutions
-    - Challenging to orchestrate workflows with steps running across heterogeneous resources
-    - The concept of always returning a "future" object can be confusing for new users

 === "Prefect"